laragalazdg/laragalazdg/ReadMe.md

 >I will appreciate a lot if you leave me your feedback or any comment, I think that the other's gaze is very useful to improve :dizzy:

 ### Habilidades/Skills
->Hasta el momento tengo conocimientos de las siguientes tecnologías / So far I have knowledge of the following technologies:
+>Hasta el momento tengo conocimientos de las siguientes tecnologías

+>So far I have knowledge of the following technologies:

 <div align="center">
   <img alt="Corel Draw" width="40px" src="https://cursos.tienda/wp-content/uploads/2021/04/logo-coreldraw-green-180.png" />